durandom/a-coding-team/project/README.md

 - Similar structure to features but focused on enhancements to existing features

 ## Project Structure
-This project follows a structured file-based workflow as described in detail in our main documentation.
+This project follows a structured file-based workflow.

 ## Roles and Responsibilities
 - **Product Manager**: Defines features, roadmap, and user stories